aolkin/cyberpunkred-importer/README.md

 - Import items such as clothing, gear, weapons, armor, and ammo
 - Import and install cybergear (the importer will pop up the installation prompt for each item)
+- Import NPCs to Mook Actors.
+NOTE: This functionality should be considered in beta as it has not been thoroughly tested and may break your Mooks.
+PLEASE make a copy of an existing Mook before trying to run an import on it, as the Mook may become corrupted and unusable if the import fails.

 Issues:
 - Only content from the core rulebook is supported, no DLC will be recognized.